developersCradle/reactive-programming/Reactive Programming in Modern Java using Project Reactor/Section 09/README.md

 - We can combine results to one.
 This is common use case.

-- Logic for making combination.
+- Logic for making combination:

 ````